Blood, Sweat, and Fear:

 the story of Inspector Vance, Vancouver’s first forensic investigator

-Vance’s skills and analytic abilities were so effective that in 1934 there were seven attempts on his life, and for a time, he and his family were under constant police guard from criminals afraid to go up against him in court.
+Vance frequently brought his expertise in trace evidence and explosives to solve dozens of robberies, earning him front-page headlines.
+In fact his skills and analytic abilities were so effective that in 1934 there were seven attempts on his life, and for a time, he and his family were under constant police guard from criminals afraid to go up against him in court.

 “Lazarus has done quite a detective job herself in tracking down and piecing together [Inspector John Vance’s] journals and papers,” writes George Fetherling in the Georgia Straight.
 “This is a fine Vancouver book indeed.”

 “Had Vance been born a few decades later, his work would have qualified him for a spot on the Forensic Files television series.
 Instead he will be remembered through this book,” writes the Times Colonist.

 “Blood, Sweat, and Fear is a captivating read which uses Vance’s life and work as the narrative thread weaving together accounts or more than a dozen cases he worked on during his 42-year career,” writes Spacing Vancouver.
 “Lazarus walks the reader through his careful examination of crime scenes.
 As she describes the collection of shards of broken glass, discarded cigarettes, or ripped fragment of cloth for analysis back at the lab, at times Blood, Sweat, and Fear reads like a page-turning whodunit, as the reader tries to guess which piece of evidence in a given case will prove to be the proverbial smoking gun.
 The book is a brisk, entertaining read about a fascinating character.”